 When refactoring code, the existing code is restructured in many small steps, known as refactorings, without changing its basic functionality.
-The aim is to make the code easier to understand and thus enable resource-efficient further development in the long term.
+The aim is to increase the comprehensibility of the code and thus enable resource-saving further development in the long term.

 In practice, this means that the code is tidied up and the software quality is improved without the users of the system noticing any changes in functionality.
 This includes, for example: